Complexity of Einstein-Maxwell-non-minimal coupling $R^2F^2$: the role of the penalty factor: Physical interpretation of The CGR

 \subsection{The non-minimal coupling $q_2$}

-In this section we argue that the non-minimal coupling $q_2$ is addressed to the scrambling time of the boundary theory.
-The non-minimal term acts as a deformation of Einstein-Maxwell theory.
-The dual of this theory in two dimensions (by dimension reduction and some compactifications) is Sachdev-Ye-Kitaev (SYK) model\footnote{We should note that the duality of SYK model and black holes (Jackiew-Teitelboim gravity) is well-established for the $q_2=0$, without the non-minimal coupling.
+We now argue that the non-minimal coupling $q_2$ controls an effective scrambling time in the dual theory.

+The non-minimal term $R^2F^2$ deforms Einstein-Maxwell theory and hence its holographic dual.
+Upon dimensional reduction, the undeformed theory is related to the Sachdev-Ye-Kitaev (SYK) model \footnote{We should note that the duality of SYK model and black holes (Jackiew-Teitelboim gravity) is well-established for the $q_2=0$, without the non-minimal coupling.
 With $q_2\neq 0$ the dual theory would be a deformed SYK model; nonetheless, at low-curvature regime it reduces to SYK model.
-In addition, our results about the curvature penalty factor is intact whether $q_2=0$ or not.} which has a very little scrambling time.
-By deformation, we are going away from the fast scrambler but this not a simple relationship.
+In addition, our results about the curvature penalty factor is intact whether $q_2=0$ or not.}, which is known to saturate the bound on chaos and exhibit extremely fast scrambling.
+Introducing $q_2$ moves the system away from this maximally chaotic limit.

-The scrambling time of the bulk theory is independent of the generalization parameter.
-However, it seems that the scrambling time should depend on the penalty factor in the quantum circuit, because of the fact that the penalty factor in the circuit makes an effect on the scrambling of information.
-Nonetheless, in the bulk the role of the penalty factor is ignored.
-In the following we define an effective scrambling time in the bulk theory call it the new scrambling time and show that how it controls CGR.
+In the holographic description of quantum complexity, the growth rate of complexity is controlled not only by the bulk dynamics but also by the geometric structure induced by the complexity functional itself.
+In particular, within Nielsen’s geometric approach to circuit complexity, the scrambling time is understood as the timescale over which operators spread in the space of unitary transformations, a notion that depends on the choice of cost function and penalty factors.

-As \eqref{qfthol} shows the action of the particle in \eqref{Any} affects in the complexity of the boundary theory.
-However, by the generalized term the metric is scaled\footnote{It is worth mentioning that this is a scaling and not the transformation of the coordinates.}:
+In the present framework, the generalized complexity functional induces an effective geometry governing the optimal bulk trajectories associated with complexity growth.
+The presence of the generalized functional effectively rescales the metric entering the particle action \eqref{Any} governing complexity \footnote{It is worth mentioning that this is a scaling and not the transformation of the coordinates.}:

-where $g_{xx}$ is not scaled.
-In this way, it seems that the scaled metric or the generalized term weights different directions unequally.
-But we should have it in mind that the rescaling does not change the bulk theory and only the definition of the complexity.
-In other words, the butterfly velocity and the scrambling time would be intact.
-In this section we introduce a new butterfly velocity and the scrambling time which is due to the action \eqref{Any} or \eqref{metn}, where the dynamic of the particle determines the complexity.
-Put it differently, when the metric is scaled by the generalized term in the complexity functional, the new scrambling time would be changed which signaling the unequal weight of the particle motion.